Spectral inequalities for nonnegative tensors and their tropical analogues: Introduction

 In the last twenty years, there has been a tremendous interest and activity in tensors, which are multiarrays with at least $d\ge 3$ indices.
 Tensors come up in physics, in particular in quantum mechanics, and in various applications of engineering sciences, some of them being driven by data explosion.
-See for example {{\cite{BGL17, DFLW17, FLS14, FL17, FT15, Lim05, Lim13, Lan12,ZNL18}}} and references therein.
+See {{\cite{BGL17, DFLW17, FLS14, FL17, FT15, Lim05, Lim13, Lan12,ZNL18}}} and references therein.
 Since tensors do not represent linear operators, as matrices do, the theory of tensors is more delicate than the theory of matrices.
 The spectral norm of tensors turns out to be one of the most important concept in theory and applications \cite{BGL17, HL13, FL17, Lim05}.
 Unfortunately, it is generally NP-hard to compute the spectral norm \cite{HL13, FL17}---with exceptions like the case of symmetric {{qubits}} \cite{FW16}.
+Basic results for nonnegative matrices, including the existence and uniqueness of the Perron-eigenvalue, or the Collatz-Wielandt characterization of the Perron root, have been generalized to nonnegative tensors~\cite{CPZ08,FGH,Lim05,NQZ09}.
+An inequality of Kingman (log-convexity of the spectral radius) has also been extended in~\cite{ZQL10}.